 - Save the Zip file with a name meaningful only to you

 - Close this Zip file

-- Create a new Zip file and add* the first Zip file to it
+- Create a new Zip file, add* the first Zip file to it, and Encrypt this time

 *Note: You cannot add one Zip file to another by using drag and drop in an open WinZip window.
 When you drop a Zip file into an open WinZip window, the assumption made by the program is that you want to open that Zip file.
-You should click the Add Files button on the Edit tab instead.
+You should click the From PC or Cloud button on the Create/Share (Edit) Tab instead.

 These steps will produce an encrypted Zip file which will display only the name of the first Zip file when it is opened.